chathuranga-rupasinghe/TODO-finder/README.md

 ## TODO-finder
-This script will help you to find todo text where it's included in files of given folder
+This script will help you to find "todo"(case insensitive) text where it's included in files of given folder

 ## Usage
 >1.
 Open command line